PdxCodeGuild/Full-Stack-Day-Class/notes/py-docstrings-function.md

-# Docstrings
+# Function Docstrings

-Python puts documentation _inside_ the source.
-Each function has a **docstring**, a string literal that is the first statement in the function body.
+Each Python function body starts with a **function docstring**.
-It should describe the behavior, inputs, and outputs of that function.
+It should describe the behavior, inputs, outputs, and relevant types for that function.

-They are always in triple-double quotes.

 For simple functions, put a one sentence description of the function.